Korg • WaveStation

-Korg WaveStation Image
+Korg Wavestation Image

 When Sequential Circuits finally went belly-up, their research and development into vector synthesis was picked up at Korg.
 This led to the hugely successful Wavestation Synthesizer which was based on Sequential's ProphetVS.
 The Wavestation incorporated the 2-dimensional vector joystick of the ProphetVS which allowed the user to alter and animate sounds.